 7. More Workout Techniques!

 Maybe you do not know what exercise to start with yet.
 There are a lot of stuff on YouTube and you can use them all for free!
 We love Melissa Bender and her exercise routines.
 She adds all the exercises she does and she looks amazing.
 She has really good programs so check her out!
 We have even written a post about her too.
 Check this out.
 We are also inspired by Pop Sugar Fitness.
 There routines give us so much energy and motivation to workout.
-Try to check Debra Atkinson's channel for more helpful workout routines.
-She does not only give you exercises, but she also gives tips on different topics about life after 50.

 You can decide on when you would want to do your workout session.
 In our experience, we workout first thing in the morning to set us up for the day.
 It's a little sacrifice to wake up earlier, but it's all going to be worth it.
 After along day from work, you could feel tired and it gives you a reason to skip the workout.
 The night before you workout, decide on a routine to take, so you will be ready and set when you wake up.